CBICA/MRISnapshot/docs/source/usage.rst

     **1.B.
 Unstructured data (input images with non-unified paths and/or naming formats)**

     Target images are located in different directories without a common parent folder, and/or image names are not consistent.
-A typical example is initial raw scans extracted from dicoms.
+A typical example is the QC of initial raw scans extracted from dicoms.

     Users can still run the helper script for initialization.
 However, they will need to edit the image list, or create a new  image list with the full path and name of all input images.